-- Prior's Court School an independent special school for children and young people with complex autism aged from 5 to 20 years.
-The young people are on the autism spectrum and have moderate to severe learning difficulties and complex needs.
-Most of the young people are non-verbal, pre-verbal or have limited language and are working from the equivalent of what were known as lower P levels through to National Curriculum levels 1 and 2.
-Many young people have additional diagnoses and exhibit challenging behaviours.
-Day, weekly and termly placements are available over 38, 44 or 52 weeks of the year. - Prior's Court Young Adult Provision (YAP) - 52-week supported living and learning for young adults aged 19 to 25-years-old with autism, learning difficulties and complex needs, designed to provide a transitional step towards a more independent life.
-For further details about the YAP, a separate prospectus is available.
-Please contact the Admissions or Transitions teams to request a copy. - Prior's Court Learning & Development Centre

-Providing specialist training, conferences and consultancy.
+- Prior's Court School an independent special school for autistic children and young people with complex needs aged from 5 to 20 years.
+The young people are autistic, have moderate to severe learning disabilities and complex needs.
+Most of the young people are non-verbal, pre-verbal or have limited language.
+Many young people have additional diagnoses and exhibit behaviours that challenge.
+Day, weekly and termly placements are available over 38, 44 or 52 weeks of the year. - Prior's Court Young Adult Provision (YAP) - 52-week supported living and learning for autistic young adults with complex needs aged 19 to 25 years, designed to provide a transitional step towards a more independent life. - For further details about the YAP, a separate prospectus is available.
+Please contact the Admissions or Transitions teams to request a copy. - Prior's Court Learning & Development Centre - Providing specialist training, and consultancy.

+Our purpose

-Our purpose - why we exist
+- why we exist

-To transform the lives of young people with complex autism, helping them to build a brighter, more independent future.
+To transform the lives of autistic young people with complex needs, helping them to build a brighter, more independent future.

+Our ambition

-Our ambition - what we strive for
+- what we strive for

-To be a global leader for young people with complex autism.
+To be a global leader for autistic young people with complex needs.